Al-Mushannaf: Roman-period temple

 The village has a well preserved Roman prostyle temple dating to the first century BC that was dedicated to the gods Zeus and Athena.
 The temple stands on a podium, measuring 13.45 × 9.6 m, and faces a rectangular temenos which is surrounded by four walls and looks out on an artificial pool from its south side and colonnades on the other ones.
 The temple's entrance is aligned to the north and the courtyard has steps that lead to the inner sanctuary.
 The whole temple is built from the local black basalt rocks.
 The walls are built without binding materials and display beautiful ornaments including capitals and entablature, while the courtyard is paved with flat stones of various sizes.

-An inscription inside the temple states that it was built in celebration of the Herodian king Agrippa I. The temple was excavated in the early 1900s by Howard Crosby Butler and later by Clarence Ward, and was partially restored by the Syrian government.
+A fragmentary votive inscription, likely from the lintel of the temple precinct's gateway, records that a local religious association (a synodos) built the structure for the safety and safe return of "King Agrippa," in fulfillment of a vow to Zeus and (ancestral) Athena.
+Scholars are divided over which Herodian king is meant.
+William Waddington identified him as Herod Agrippa I, which would date the inscription to 41 AD, whereas Francesca Mazzilli has argued that Herod Agrippa II remains a plausible identification, placing the inscription sometime between the mid- and late 1st century AD.
+The temple was excavated twice in the early 1900s by Howard Crosby Butler and Clarence Ward respectively, and was partially restored by the Syrian government.